rayallll/the_elderwood_windows/README.md

 The shop, located in the wonderland section of the map, offers players the opportunity to purchase items and resources to aid in their survival and progress within the game.<br><br>

+**6. Dialogue and Storytelling**
+The game includes a dialogue system that guides the player through the story.
+NPC interactions provide hints, tasks, and background information, enhancing the narrative experience.
+Players can choose to accept or decline tasks offered by NPCs, adding a layer of decision-making to the gameplay. <br><br>

 **7. Exploration of Secret Places**

 The forest contains various secret locations such as caves and ancient ruins.
 These areas house hidden tasks, valuable resources, and special animals like the unicorn and phoenix.<br><br>